tewhatuora/air-fhir-ig/README.md

 1. run `_updatePublisher.sh` to get the latest publisher jar
 2. run `build-ig.sh` to generate the IG(artifacts should appear under `output` folder)

+### Docker Visual Studio Code
+A Visual studio code you can use the DockerFile and .devcontainer are setup to 'Reopen in container'

+You will need the 'Dev Containers' extension install in VSC